igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

-A simple observer placed in an intermediate point, tracking the delay sample and the relative timestamp in every spin bit period, can measure the end-to-end round trip delay of the connection.
+A simple observer placed in an intermediate point, tracking the delay sample and the relative timestamp in every spin bit period, can measure the round trip delay of the connection.
 In the same way as seen with the spin bit, it is possible to carry out other types of measurements using this additional bit.
 The next paragraphs give an overview of the observer capabilities.

 In order to describe the delay sample working mechanism in detail, we